Get the truth about one of the most valuable policies around.

 - Exclusions: Damage the tenants do to their own property or belongings.
 Flood, Earthquake and Sewer Back-up are typically purchased separately.
 Some policies may have additional exclusions.

 As I mentioned previously, it is very easy for a tenant to obtain renters insurance.
 One of the most economical ways to go about it is to add the coverage to an existing auto policy.
 For landlords having difficulty obtaining proof of renters insurance from their tenants, we have a product called the Tenant Protector Plan® (TPP).
 This coverage can act as a “first line of defense” to protect the property owner if the tenant accidentally damages the property.
 To be clear, it is not renters insurance, but its similar coverages offer a layer of liability up to $50,000 per occurrence and contents coverage up to $10,000.
 Perhaps the most unique feature of the TPP is the inclusion of a $1,000 limit for Loss of Rents should the tenant vacate the property unexpectedly prior to the end of their lease term.
 The coverage is underwritten by General Security Indemnity Company of Arizona, an A.M.
 Best A+ XV rated carrier.
-Contact your CSR for a proposal or more information.
+Contact your CSR for more information or to add the TPP to your locations.

 Benefits for renters and landlords alike.